North East Line: Safety

-Westinghouse platform screen doors (PSDs) are a safety barrier between passengers on platforms and trains.
+Westinghouse supplied 768 pairs of platform screen doors (PSDs) to the NEL's original 16 stations.
+The PSDs are a safety barrier between passengers on platforms and trains.
 The PSDs enable climate control in a station, minimising the loss of cool air from the platforms and preventing warm air from entering the station from the tunnels.
-A total of 768 PSDs were supplied to the NEL's 16 stations.
-The Punggol Coast station's PSDs will be supplied by ST Engineering Electronics.
+The Punggol Coast station's PSDs are supplied by ST Engineering Electronics.
 The platforms have emergency-stop plungers (ESPs) to halt trains in an emergency.

 More than 10,000 smoke and heat detectors are installed in the NEL's stations as part of the line's fire-alarm system.
 The alarm, which automatically alerts SBS Transit of any faults in the system, is integrated with the public address system; instead of alarm bells, pre-recorded messages would assist commuters in evacuating.
 In addition to the detectors, sprinkler and hose reel systems, dry riser pipeworks and an inert-gas system would contain a fire.

 During a fire, escalators could be shut down remotely from the PSC and the fare gates opened for evacuation.
 The air-conditioning system would be shut down to minimise re-circulation of smoke.
 An installed "smoke curtain" system controls smoke movement, and automatic smoke-extraction fans remove any contained smoke.

 Civil defence

-Except for three stations (Dhoby Ghaut, Sengkang and Punggol), NEL stations are designated civil-defence (CD) shelters.
+All NEL stations except Dhoby Ghaut, Sengkang, Punggol and Punggol Coast are designated civil-defence (CD) shelters.
 Each CD station is designed to accommodate at least 7,500 people and withstand airstrikes and chemical attacks.
 Equipment essential for shelter operations is mounted on shock absorbers to prevent damage during a bombing.
 When electricity supply to the shelter is disrupted, backup generators are used.

 During emergencies, large sliding doors would seal the entrances and the tunnel portals would be manually sealed by blast doors.
 The shelters have built-in decontamination chambers and dry toilets, with collection bins which would remove human waste from the shelter.
-The toilets are next to an exhaust ventilation outlet, to remove odors.
+The toilets are next to an exhaust ventilation outlet to remove odors.